Karachi Circular Railway: Encroachments

-Around 7,650 structures—including 4,653 houses—have been erected illegally, occupying 67 of the 360 acres of land required for the KCR.
+Around 7,650 structures—including 4,653 houses—have been erected illegally on land allocated to the KCR, occupying 67 of the 145 hectares of land required.

-Revival Timeline
+Revival timeline

 A large amount of criticism has been lodged at supposed "revival efforts" of the KCR.
 Countless studies and feasibility reports since 2001 has yielded no actual ground work.
 Several proposals were publicly announced by politicians both in the Government of Sindh and Government of Pakistan, all of which had approved plans and pledged funding.
 Yet each date passed by without any work commencing.
 The following is a timeline of statements made by several politicians over the past 15 years, all of whom boldly gave start dates for the KCR project: